-Employer Contribution in the Philippines
+Understanding Employer Contribution and the Philippines SSS

 • Employers in the Philippines must contribute to SSS, PHIC, and Pag-IBIG for employee benefits.